sparadiso/tetr/README.md

 dcell - Maximum size of a cell shape move.
 (Larger values lead to less efficient MC sampling and high move rejection, smaller values lead to poor phase space sampling).

 dr - Maximum particle displacement/rotation move size (measured in radians for rotations, edge lengths for displacements).

+## Usage

+First, you'll have to compile it.
+Assuming you have the standard libraries installed with gcc 4.7 or higher, the project should compile by just typing `make` in the root.

 Example Usage (with suggested values):